telavivmakers/goodwatch/hardware/README.md

 ## GoodWatch10

+This is an older no-radio design that is working and verified.

+## GoodWatch20

 This design is working and verified.
 Use this one!

-## GoodWatch20
+## GoodWatch21

 This design is a work in progress.
 It is not yet finalized and you really shouldn't try to build it until it's ready.
 You've been